chri3i/Ruvaak-Readme/README.md

 ### ENB

-Ruvaak comes already set up with Ominous ENB for Obsidian Weathers.
-In the executables drop down menu in MO2, you will find an ENB Manager that provides you with three  options .
-By default, Ruvaak uses the Full version.
+Ruvaak comes already set up with [Expired Film ENB](https://www.nexusmods.com/skyrimspecialedition/mods/60352) for Obsidian Weathers.
+In the executables drop down menu in MO2, you will find an ENB Manager that provides you with four options.
+Depending on your PC you might want to check them out.
+All of them are kind of dark, fitting for the theme i was going for.
+If you want to install your own ENB put them into a seperate folder in Ruvaak/tools/Enb Manager/Managed ENB.
+You need to manually add them in the ENB Manager program afterwards.
+Click on Skyrim --> Go to the preset Tab --> add preset.
+[Toll's ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469) for more information.

 ## Playing the List